 The withholding rate may differ according to the documentation that you provide at account opening, as well as your country of residence.
 The Tax Treaty between the United States and certain countries, including Canada, provides the right to a reduced withholding rate.
 To be eligible for the Treaty's preferential tax rate, you must provide documentation establishing your place of residence, i.e., the IRS Form "W-8BEN" or any other acceptable document.
-We strongly recommend that you contact a representative to determine the forms required for your specific situation.
 If you do not fill in the required documentation, the maximum withholding rate of 30% will be applied to all U.S. source income paid into your non-registered accounts, TFSAs, RESPs, and RDSPs.
 This withholding is remitted to the U.S. tax authorities and is, generally, considered a final tax.
 Therefore, you do not need to file a U.S. tax return (Form 1040NR or Form 1040) unless you need to file one for another reason, or if there is reason to believe that you will be able to recover a withheld amount from the U.S. tax authorities.